 As far as any reading under .08% being safe—this is far and away the most common DWI myth perpetuated—and the most dangerous to believe.
 While it is not particularly common, you can be both charged and convicted of DWI with a BAC of less than the legal limit.
 The .08% limit is simply a reference point.
 You are legally presumed to be too impaired to drive if your BAC is at this point or higher, and once your blood or breath prove you to be above this point, it becomes your responsibility to prove the results were in some way inaccurate.
-The best DWI defense lawyers will use their considerable knowledge and expertise to find any mistake made on the part of the arresting officer whether it relates to lack of probable cause or improperly administered breath or blood test.
+The best DWI defense lawyers will use their considerable knowledge and experience to find any mistake made on the part of the arresting officer whether it relates to lack of probable cause or improperly administered breath or blood test.

 The attorneys at Sullo & Sullo think it’s important that you know that even with a BAC of less than .08%--or with no test results at all—you can still be arrested if the State can definitively prove your ability to drive was affected by the alcohol you consumed.
 The theory behind this is that alcohol tolerance varies greatly from person to person, and, that in some cases, a person with a .05% BAC may be as impaired as the person who blew .08.
 True, the state will have to work for such a conviction, but it can and does happen.
 Having a DWI defense attorney with a proven track record of successes can be critical in such a situation.

 Field Sobriety Tests

 Many people are under the false belief that if they fully cooperate with the officer and pass the field sobriety tests the officer will send them home.
 Keep in mind that roadside sobriety tests are not designed for you to pass, and, in fact, many sober people are unable to pass these tests.